-Carter

-P: T515; concurrent with T570.
-Implications for nursing education of structure and organization of educational institutions, faculty roles and responsibilities, and common problems of teaching.

-★T692 Independent Study in Teaching of Nursing (1-6 cr.)
+Carter P: T515; concurrent with C570, G570, M570, or P570.
+Implications for nursing education of structure and organization of educational institutions, faculty roles and responsibilities, and common problems of teaching. - T692 Independent Study in Teaching of Nursing (1-3 cr.)